-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog post, Gena discusses—and provides links to—seven top online resources for researching your American Revolutionary War ancestors.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog post, Gena discusses—and provides links to—seven top online resources for researching your American Revolutionary War ancestors.

 Do you have a Revolutionary War ancestor?
 Maybe you have always heard that your ancestor was a soldier or a patriot during the American Revolution.
 Perhaps you have a female ancestor who was a member of the Daughters of the American Revolution (DAR).
 Do you have copies of your ancestor’s military records but are not sure where to go next with your family history research?
 It’s time to make a genealogy research plan.